 Is furnished housing worth it?

 Depending on what type of housing you find, you may need a bed.
 Furnished travel nurse housing or a hotel will have you all set up and ready, but what about a short-term apartment lease?
 Or what if you’re feeling skeptical about sleeping on someone else’s mattress?
 To avoid snoozing on the floor, invest in a good quality air mattress with a pump.
 Some of them are very fancy and withstand the durability test of not even having a bedframe.
-Head to Amazon and grab this one.
-Or if you need a top-rated air mattress from a more detailed list, check out this Buyers Guide from The Sleep Judge.
+If you need a top-rated air mattress from a more detailed list, check out this Buyers Guide from The Sleep Judge.

 The challenge of finding pet friendly housing